Incumbent Republican legislators suffer losses as pipelines and property rights surge to the fore

 Sjaarda and Kull are unopposed in November.

-The post Incumbent Republican legislators suffer losses as pipelines and property rights surge to the fore appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Incumbent Republican legislators suffer losses as pipelines and property rights surge to the fore